drts01/notes/stackedit/az.md

 Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.

 Advocating for a colleague to be promoted and move to automation team.
-I disagreed with the assessment that the team the en
+I disagreed with the assessment that the team the engineer was could not afford to lose him.
+I felt it was unfair to engineer and that the company was risking loosing him all together.
+The next quarter he was the first

 ## Deliver Results

 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI0NjAwNjUyLC0xNjYyNzMxNTQ0XX0=
+eyJoaXN0b3J5IjpbLTE2MTgzMjMxMzcsLTE2NjI3MzE1NDRdfQ
+==
 -->